-Top 10 Best Men’s Duffel Coats: Buy, Compare & Save
+10 Best Men’s Duffel Coats: Buy, Compare & Save

 Cons:

-Find more The Project Garments Longline Knitted Duffle Coat information and reviews here.
+Find more the Hart Schaffner Marx Navy Moffett Coat information and reviews here.

-9. Helly Hansen Canvas ASK Duffel Coat
+9. Helly Hansen Men’s ASK Canvas Duffel Coat

 Our ninth entry to the list also resides outside the lanes of tradition.
 The Helly Hansen is a waterproof, breathable canvas coat, but it does feature toggle closures.
 These aren’t buffalo horn: the toggles are made of aluminum and the straps are dynema rope.
 Helly Hansen says the toggles on this model are “a custom design tribute to the modern racing yacht.”
 The coat’s length is a bit shorter than the traditional 3/4 length.
 Comes in either red or navy and, traditional or not, it’s a good looking joint.

-Note: UPDATE: This list was updated June 5, 2018.
-It includes a couple of new coats that replace other coats that are unavailable.
-Some prices have dropped, too.